FabianPlum/SMILify/README.md

 > "SMAL_DATA_FILE" leading to strange artefacts when using "deform" during mesh registration.
 Until this
 > issue is addressed, use this repo only under Ubuntu!

+> [!Warning]
+> There appears to be a memory leak when running fitter_3d/optimise.py!
+If you have more than 10 meshes to fit to
+> and only about 16GB of RAM this becomes problematic.
+I'll try to fix this asap.

 ## Installation (mesh registration)
 1. Clone the repository **with submodules** and enter directory
    ```